eventEmitter/ee-net/README.md

 ### cutom protocol implementation

-you may implement custom protocol handlers, see [ee-protocol-json](https://npmjs.org/package/ee-protocol-json) for more information. you may pass it to the constructors of the Server / Connection using the «protocol» property of the options object.
+You may implement custom protocol handlers, see [ee-protocol-json](https://npmjs.org/package/ee-protocol-json) for more information.
+You may pass an alternative protocol implementation to the constructors of the Server / Connection using the «protocol» property of the options object.